Poet Laureate

 Lynne Viti was appointed Westwood’s inaugural poet laureate by the Westwood Select Board in February 2023, for a term of two years.
 Viti is a teacher, poet, fiction writer and community advocate for poetry.

 As part of her mission to bring poetry to every corner of Westwood, Lynne Viti produces events that bring poets into the town’s public school classrooms, designs and facilitates poetry workshops for adults, including the ongoing Tuesday Poetry Workshop at the Westwood Library and programs at the Council on Aging, the annual town-wide Poetry Reading and Open Mic in April, and in collaboration with teachers and staff, produces a spoken word poetry slam at Westwood High School during April, National Poetry Month.
-Viti also recites an original poem at official town occasions such as Memorial Day and Westwood Day.
+Viti also recites an original poem at official town occasions such as Memorial Day, Westwood Founding Day and Westwood Day.

 Photo Credit Richard Howard